hackle/blog-rust/raw/about.md

 "Between the abstractions we need and the abstractions we get" is a phrase I borrowed from the mighty and hilarious Erik Meijer, particularly, [this talk](https://www.youtube.com/watch?v=NKeHrApPWlo)

-I am a programmer and I enjoy programming a lot.
-At work I use a lot of C# and TypeScript, but with my own time I particularly enjoy using (and learning, and learning with) languages such as Idris, Haskell, F#.
+I am a programmer, and I enjoy programming a lot.
+At work, I use mainstream languages such as Python, Kotlin, C#, TypeScript and Go, but with my own time I particularly enjoy using (and learning, and learning with) languages such as Idris, Haskell, F#.

-The setup of this blog is based on the excellent [serverless-haskell](https://github.com/seek-oss/serverless-haskell) project.
+The setup of this blog (was based on the excellent [serverless-haskell](https://github.com/seek-oss/serverless-haskell) project) has been rewritten a few times, currently it's in Rust.
 You'll find a [write-up](/how-is-this-blog-put-together) for how I managed to wire everything up.

 If you ever want to get in touch, this is my email address but reversed: moc.liamtoh@welkcah (you'll find an article dedicated to a ``reverse`` function in Idris).
 Or find me on Twitter [@hacklew](https://twitter.com/hacklew).

-## Speaking and talks
+## Speaking, workshops and talks

-I am available for speaking at conferences, meetups or workplaces when there is genuine interest.
-Below are some of the current topics,
+Occasionally, you can find me speaking at conferences and meetups, or running workshops (sometimes remotely).

-## I fought the law and the law won
+My talks can be about a specific area ("Goodbye Regex, Hello Parsers", "Dude where is my class") or a bit philosophical ("I fought the law and the law won"),
-A satirical account of introspection, thoughts, ideas and rant about how neglecting the inevitable in software development can lead to situations not exactly fun.

-## Test cheap, code simple (also called "Pragmatic unit testing now!")

-A workshop to introduce a few very simple ideas and techniques to make unit testing more useful, fun and practical.

-## CBD programmers: Clearly Brutally Declaratively

-A hands-on intro to declarative ways of thinking and programming.

-## Goodbye RegEx, Hello Parsers

-An brief introduction to problem solving with parsers when regular expressions get stretched.

-## React and TypeScript Thinker-Doers

-A series of 8 workshops to get you started properly and strongly with React and TypeScript, with a bias towards first-principle thinking.
+My workshops, on the other hand, are mostly very hands-on and focus strongly on thought processes, crafts and good habits.
+Drop me a line if you want to learn more.
+Currently, I offer these two below.

+* The ACT: Architecture, Code and Testing

+   This workshop makes sense of code, test and architecture across languages, frameworks or conventions.
+It's made for experienced engineers and teams who may have doubts about existing "best practices", and are looking for simpler, clearer and saner ways of programming and engineering.
+The techniques and philosophies introduced here can be controversial in the beginning, but will prove thought-provoking and rewarding with exercises and discussions.
+This can be tailored for groups.
+(Be warned words such as SOLID, Clean or TDD are forbidden in this workshop)

-## TypeScript Power-users
+* Intentional TypeScript
-A series of 4 workshops focussing on coding in functional style TypeScript.

-## Immutability for free! (use lens in TypeScript for the win)
-We look at the concept and implementation of lens, and see how it can be used in day-to-day scenarios for fun and profit.
+   This is an advanced workshop on TypeScript, specifically on how to break away from habits or conventions from static-typing in the likes of C# or Java, to grasp and apply the power of TypeScript that may be unheard of in other mainstream languages.

+Usually, the workshops feature unexpected tangents that are inspirational and rewarding for all.

+Although it's not how I make my living, the workshops unfailingly create a lot of joy as well as food for thought.

+When a workshop is scheduled (by conferences), I will usually add a banner to the blog.

+> Why would you still want to attend an in-person workshop?!

+> Because it's one of the quickest ways to get up-to-speed on something.
+Learning with a good guide can be a big time-saver not just for the duration of a workshop, but especially for the long term if good habits are formed, and good structures are charted out.